JavaScript has no built-in .length

 or .isEmpty

-Here are some of the methods you can use to make sure that a given object does not have its own properties:
+Here are 4 different methods that you can use to make sure that a given object does not have its own properties:

 Object.entries()